 Risky Drinking Can Put a Chill on Your Summer Fun

 Summer is a wonderful time for outdoor activities with family and friends.
 For many people, a day at the beach, on the boat, or at a backyard barbecue will include drinking alcoholic beverages.
 But excessive drinking and summer activities don’t mix.
 Drinking impairs both physical and mental abilities, and it also decreases inhibitions—which can lead to tragic consequences on the water, on the road, and in the great outdoors.
-In fact, research shows that half of all water recreation deaths of teens and adults involve the use of alcohol.
+In fact, research shows that up to 70 percent of all water recreation deaths of teens and adults involve the use of alcohol.1

 Swimmers can get in over their heads.

 Alcohol impairs judgment and increases risk-taking, a dangerous combination for swimmers.
 Even experienced swimmers may venture out farther than they should and not be able to make it back to shore, or they may not notice how chilled they’re getting and develop hypothermia.
 Surfers could become over-confident and try to ride a wave beyond their abilities.
 Even around a pool, too much alcohol can have deadly consequences.
 Inebriated divers may collide with the diving board, or dive where the water is too shallow.